 Walking in the rice paddies

-In the late afternoon let yourself be tempted to take a walk in the famous rice paddies of Comporta.
+It is impossible to visit Comporta without discovering its legendary rice fields.
+In the late afternoon let yourself be tempted to take a walk in the famous paddy fields of Comporta.
 Green, yellow or a mirror of water, they are at the heart of the life of Comporta and define the landscape according to the season.
 To get to know them better and discover the flora and fauna they shelter, you have to get lost in them and observe the birds, the streams and the old fishermen’s huts.
 An atmosphere of quiet harmony reigns, disturbed only by the clattering beaks of the storks, and the croaking of the frogs.
 Perfect for wandering on foot, by bike, on horseback or even on a paddleboard!

 A chef at home